 A gritty, undrafted shooting guard who scrapped his way to an NBA championship, embodying the spirit of a basketball journeyman.

-Devin Brown’s NBA career is a blueprint for perseverance.
-Coming out of the University of Texas-San Antonio without the fanfare of a draft pick, he clawed his way onto the San Antonio Spurs roster through sheer force of will and a robust, physical style of play.
-A strong, slashing guard who could defend and hit timely shots, Brown became a reliable rotation player for the 2005 Spurs team that won the championship.
-That season cemented his place in the league, leading to stints with five other teams over eight seasons.
-He was never a star, but a consummate professional whose game was built on effort and adaptability, proving that a role carved out with toughness and intelligence has lasting value in the world's best basketball league.
+Devin Brown played for the 2005 San Antonio Spurs team that won the NBA championship.
+Born in 1978, he came out of the University of Texas-San Antonio without the fanfare of a draft pick.
+He clawed his way onto the Spurs roster through sheer force of will and a robust, physical style of play.
+A strong, slashing guard who could defend and hit timely shots, Brown became a reliable rotation player.
+That season led to stints with five other teams over eight seasons.
+He was never a star, but a consummate professional whose game was built on effort and adaptability.

 1965–1980